 AR headsets use advanced gesture and movement recognition systems to provide a more immersive and interactive experience.

 With mobile AR, we also have a new technology evolving rapidly — WebAR.
 In short, WebAR lets users enjoy AR experiences directly from the web browser on the mobile phone.
-This way, you don’t have to install an app for every individual AR experience — this functionality will be included.
+This way, you don’t have to install an app for every individual AR experience — this functionality will already be included.

-Augmented reality can be used in a variety of settings — e.g., business, healthcare, education, and entertainment.
+AR can be used in a variety of settings — e.g., business, healthcare, education, and entertainment.